rargelaguet/mouse_organogenesis_10x_multiome_publication/README.md

 <!-- The following [videotutorial](XXX) shows how to download and load the IGV session -->

-Shiny app
+R Shiny app
 -------
-The shiny app is in preparation...
+The R shiny app for interactive data analaysis is available [here](https://www.bioinformatics.babraham.ac.uk/shiny/shiny_multiome_organogenesis/)

 <!-- Pre-recorded talk
 -------